immarianaas/c-quiz-language/README.md

 - points (optional)

 ### Quiz language
-This is the main language of the project, looking more like a general programming language.
-It is responsible for the creation of the quizz itself.
-It can be used alone or with the previous language.
+This is the main language of the project, which is more similar to a general programming language.
+It is responsible for the definition, creation and presentation of the quizz itself.
+It can be used alone or with a secondary***** language.

 ---